-All Partner Agencies of IFB work with food on a regular basis.
-Food safety is a critical issue that must be taken seriously, especially when we are serving a population who might not have the resources to provide adequate health care resulting from a food borne illness.
-Therefore, it is required for at least one person with a Food Safety Certification or a ServSafe® Certification be deemed responsible for food safety protocol and training of volunteers.
-IFB recommends a Partner Agency have more than one person certified.
+All Partners of IFB work with food on a regular basis.
+Food safety is a critical issue that must be taken seriously, especially when we are serving a population who might not have the resources to provide adequate health care resulting from a foodborne illness.
+Therefore, it is required for at least one person from the Partner to complete a food safety training and who will oversee and be responsible for food safety practices, and training of volunteers.
+IFB recommends a Partner have more than one person certified.